New York City - Local Law 97

 - $0 Cost Survey and LL97 Preliminary Report -

 What Rich Energy Provides:

-- A FREE Ashrea Level 2 Energy Analysis, Preliminary Energy Score, and Emissions Intensity Report. (specific for LL97)
+- FREE Ashrea Level 2 Energy Analysis, Possible Improved Energy Score, and Emissions Intensity Report. (specific for LL97)

 - Proposal of ECM Measures that Save Energy Usage, Reduce Carbon Emissions, Operating Costs, and Include a Favorable IRR (+30%).

 - A FREE, no-obligation, GMP Proposal to Install the ECM Measures (ie: LED Retrofit, Chiller Plant Optimization, BMS Analytics, and more).

 - A Turnkey Solution - Installation of All Measures and Project Management of all Contractors

 - Multiple 100% Financing Options.
 Click here for more information

 - 100+ years of experience in the construction/engineering industry.
 We're local, family-owned and operated.
 We act as your partner with your best interest in mind throughout the entire process.

 - We DO NOT charge fees to meet with you, survey the property, or present our report.